 A number of newspapers have been indexed for obituary and marriage notices.
 Particularly noteworthy are the indexes to Poulson’s Daily Advertiser (1796-1839); the Philadelphia Public Ledger (1836-1875); the Pennsylvania Inquirer and Daily Courier Marriages and Deaths Index (1834-1854); the Index to Obituaries from the Sunday Dispatch (1868-1883); and Necrology from the Bulletin Almanac (1923-1966).
 Other newspaper indexes may be available by searching in our online catalog.

 Aside from these indexes, many newspapers are available in original or microform format.
 HSP also offers visitors to our library free access to NewsBank's database, "Pennsylvania's Historical Newspapers," which includes primarily 18th- and 19th-century newspapers.

 HSP members at the Patron Plus ($250) level and above also receive a free subscription to GenealogyBank.com, one of the largest online newspaper archives for family history research.

 The Genealogical Society of Pennsylvania maintains a list of Philadelphia-area repositories, including a summary of which vital records can be found where.
 Follow this link for the Philadelphia County resource page; the list of repositories is available under "Research Resources."

-In addition, HSP recently launched a Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) to make better known and more accessible the often hidden archival collections held by the many small, primarily volunteer-run historical organizations in the Philadelphia area.
+In addition, our Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) reveals the often hidden archival collections held by many small, primarily volunteer-run historical organizations in the Philadelphia area.
 Follow this link to explore HSP's regional directory of small repositories; finding aids for those collections are available on the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) finding aid website.